miraisolutions/PublicTalks/InsuranceDataScience2023/README.md

-# Py-shiny: ready or not, here we come
+# Py-shiny for Reinsurance: ready or not, here we come